oroinc/documentation/user/back-office/system/user-management/users/configuration/user-email-settings.rst

 1. **Signature** --- Add a signature to the emails.

    * *Signature Content* --- Specify the text and formatting of your signature.
-Bby default, the email signature body is empty.
+By default, the email signature body is empty.
    * *Append Signature to Email Body* --- Define whether a signature must be added automatically or manually.

 2. **Email Synchronization Settings** --- provide details to configure your personal mailbox.
 Select one of the options below: